decretist/Dissertation/Chapter4/visualization.md

 contulit*).
 Gratian0, the sample containing the cases statements, is therefore made up of 99.6% first-recension text.
-Similarly, the number of words added to the *dicta* in *de Penitentia* between the first and second recensions in relatively minimal, 556 words out of a total of 10,081 words; dePen, the sample containing the *dicta* from *de Penitentia*, is therefore made up of 94.5% first-recension text.
+Similarly, the number of words added to the *dicta* in *de Penitentia* between the first and second recensions is relatively minimal, 556 words out of a total of 10,081 words; dePen, the sample containing the *dicta* from *de Penitentia*, is therefore made up of 94.5% first-recension text.